Fatal Honeymoon

-Fatal Honeymoon is a 2012 made-for-television movie directed and produced by Nadia Tass.
+Fatal Honeymoon is a 2012 made-for-television movie directed and produced by Australian filmmaker Nadia Tass.
 It is said to be based on the true story of the suspicious death of Tina Watson, a twenty-six-year-old American on her honeymoon with Gabe Watson whilst scuba diving near the Great Barrier Reef, Queensland, Australia.
 As a dramatisation, however, the majority of the movie is not based on known facts from the evidence presented at the various trials or independent investigations.

 Plot

 Eleven days into their marriage, Alabama couple Gabe Watson and his wife Tina Watson go scuba diving near Australia's Great Barrier Reef, where Tina drowns in what appears to be a freak accident.
-But her father Tommy Thomas begins to suspect that his daughter's death was by no means an accident, a belief shared by authorities in both America and Australia, including Detective Gary Campbell.
+But her father Tommy Thomas begins to suspect that his daughter's death was by no means an accident, a belief shared by authorities in both United States and Australia, including Detective Gary Campbell.
 An investigation ensues, as does a media frenzy and a series of legal battles.